 Whether it’s Sharknado, The Meg, Five Headed Shark Attack or Sharktopus, the “sharksploitation” movie genre is alive and kicking and shows no sign of stopping.
 But sharks aren’t nearly so monstrous as Hollywood portrays.
 What is it about sharks that keeps viewers coming back for more?
 And how might scientists influence Hollywood to paint sharks in a better light?
-Science writer Jules Howard talks to BBC presenter Professor Ben Garrod, science communicator Hana Ayoob and Megalodon palaeobiologist, Dr Catalina Pimiento.
+Science writer Jules Howard talks to BBC presenter Professor Ben Garrod, science communicator Hana Ayoob, and shark scientist at Manchester University, Guuske Tiktak.

 Jules is a UK-based zoology correspondent, author, science-writer and broadcaster.
 He writes for The Guardian, BBC Wildlife Magazine and is a BBC Science Focus columnist.
 His books include Sex on Earth, Death on Earth, Bones and Prehistoric Creatures of the Order.

 Venue: Stage Two, Norwich Theatre Royal

 Tickets will go off sale at 7pm the night before the event.
 For events at The Forum and Sir Isaac Newton, any remaining tickets will be available for sale on the day of the event at our ticket desk in the Atrium.
 For events at other venues, remaining tickets will be available to purchase, cash only, on the door 30 mins before the start time.